Egyras/HeishaMon/README.md

 ## MQTT topics
 [Current list of documented MQTT topics can be found here](MQTT-Topics.md)

+## EEPROM warning
+As until today we don't know how the commands sent to the heatpump are processed in the heatpump itself.
+Most probably a lot of commands are written to EEPROM to be stored and available after a power failure, like setting the DHW temp.
+An EEPROM can facility a lot of writes but there is a limit.
+And we don't know the limit either.
+So make sure you don't overload the heatpump with too many commands.
+Every second is way too much.
+Just a few per hour, per settings, should probably be fine.
+Anyway, an heatpump is a slow heating(cooling) device so making changes that often is probably not even going to make any sense either.

 ## DS18b20 1-wire support
 The software also supports ds18b20 1-wire temperature sensors reading.
 A proper 1-wire configuration (with 4.7kohm pull-up resistor) connected to GPIO4 will be read each configured secs (minimal 5) and send at the panasonic_heat_pump/1wire/"sensor-hex-address" topic.
 On the pre-made boards this 4.7kohm resistor is already installed.